Ticasuk Brown

-Ticasuk Brown (1904–1982) was an Iñupiaq educator, poet and writer.
-She was the recipient of a Presidential Commission and was the first Native American to have a school named after her in Fairbanks, Alaska.
+Emily Ticasuk Ivanoff Brown (1904–1982) was an Iñupiaq educator, author, and poet.
+She was named Woman of the Year by the National Federation of Press Women in 1974.
+She also received a Presidential Commission and was the first Native American to have a school named after her in Fairbanks, Alaska.
 In 2009, she was placed in the Alaska Women's Hall of Fame.

 Early life and work

 Emily Ticasuk Ivanoff Brown was born in 1904 in Unalakleet, Alaska.
 Her name, Ticasuk, means "where the four winds gather their treasures from all parts of the world...the greatest which is knowledge."
-Her grandfather was Russian, named Sergei Ivanoff, and her grandmother was Yupik, named Chikuk.
+Her paternal grandfather was Russian, named Sergei Ivanoff, and her paternal grandmother was Yupik, named Chikuk.
+Her mother’s parents were both Iñupiaq.
 Brown's parents were Stephen Ivanoff and Malquay.
 She attended elementary school in Shaktoolik, Alaska, which was a village co-founded by her father.
-After high school, she became a certified teacher in Oregon.
+At the age of nine she was taken by the Bureau of Indian Affairs to the Chemawa Indian Boarding School in Salem, Oregon.
+She remained there for ten years, unable to return to Alaska due to distance.
+While there she earned her high school diploma and a teaching certificate.
 She started teaching in Kotzebue, Alaska.
-She moved to Washington to study nursing and got married.
+She briefly moved to Washington to study nursing and while there married Robert Brown with whom she had three children.

-The couple moved back to Alaska where Brown started teaching, but her husband died two years into their marriage.
-She went back to college in 1959, obtaining two Bachelor of Arts at the University of Alaska in Fairbanks.
+The couple moved back to Alaska where Brown started teaching in villages of Northern Alaska.
+She returned to college in 1959, obtaining two Bachelor of Arts at the University of Alaska in Fairbanks.
 She earned her masters in 1974 with a thesis titled Grandfather of Unalakleet.
 Her thesis was republished as The Roots of Ticasuk: An Eskimo Woman's Family Story, in 1981.
-Brown created a curriculum around the Inupiaq language.
+It was reprinted in 2024 by Propeller Books with a new foreword about her life written by her granddaughter, Elaine Chukan Brown.
+Ticasuk Brown created a curriculum around the Inupiaq language and was one of the first educators in Alaska to do so as it was illegal to speak Iñupiaq in Alaska until 1974.
 The foreword to her book, Tales of Ticasuk: Eskimo Legends & Stories, published by the University of Chicago Press, was written by Professor Jimmy Bedford and provides a comprehensive story of her life and contributions.